Flies

 Tsetse Fly illustration by W. Vientos

-The Tsetse Fly is an important vector of African Sleeping Sickness.
+The Tsetse Fly is an important vector of Trypanosoma brucei which is the causative agent of African Sleeping Sickness.
 The genus name is Glossina and there are multiple species present in the genus that will transmit the parasite.

 Sandfly illustration by W. Vientos